electronut/ElectronutLabs-Bumpy/README.md

 After the above, follow the [procedure in our docs][9] to upload the firmware to the STM32 chip.

+## Updating Bumpy Firmware

+In order to update the blackmagic probe firmware on Bumpy, follow the instructions mentioned [here](updates/firmware-update.md).

+The latest binaries are included in the [updates](updates) diretory of this repository.
+Additionally, the firmware release is available in the Electronut Labs Blackmagic [repository](https://github.com/electronut/blackmagic) as well.

 ## Using Bumpy

 Here are a few example of using Bumpy.